-Over the past decade since James W. Foley, Steven Sotloff, and other journalists were tragically murdered by ISIS, the risks journalists face continue to increase.
-We have witnessed firsthand the increasing risks that journalists face for simply practicing their craft.
-We must be clear: safety concerns are not limited to journalists working overseas in conflict zones.
+Since the James W. Foley Legacy Foundation (JWFLF) was founded in the aftermath of the brutal murders of James Foley, Steven Sotloff, and others by ISIS, the risks journalists face, including here in the United States, have continued to increase.
+JWFLF initially focused on providing safety training for journalists - primarily freelancers - working in conflict zones.
+We soon recognized a clear and sobering reality: safety concerns are not limited to journalists working overseas in conflict zones.
 All journalists, domestically and abroad, need to be prepared to mitigate risks no matter their beat or their location.

-The James W. Foley Legacy Foundation (JWFLF) remains committed to supporting and protecting a free press.
-JWFLF's efforts include the emphasis on introducing undergraduate journalism and communications students to safety as a key component of the craft.
-We believe the safety of young journalists is of paramount importance and that aspiring journalists must know how to prepare for - and respond to - danger if they choose to pursue a career in this field.
-In 2019, the JWFLF, in collaboration with Marquette University's Diederich College of Communication, developed the James W. Foley Journalism Safety Modules with undergraduate students of journalism and communication studies in mind.
+JWFLF remains committed to supporting and protecting a free press.
+JWFLF's efforts include an emphasis on introducing journalism and communications students to safety as a key component of the craft.
+We believe the safety of young journalists is paramount and that aspiring journalists must know how to prepare for - and respond to - danger as they prepare for a career in media.
+In 2019, JWFLF, in collaboration with Marquette University's Diederich College of Communication, developed the James W. Foley Journalism Safety Modules with students of journalism and communication studies in mind.

-That same year, the safety modules were piloted across the journalism and communications curriculum at Marquette.
-Since the pilot year, the modules have been available to journalism and communications programs, free of charge.
-Th safety modules have been incorporated into journalism courses in over 25 colleges and universities in the US.
+That same year, Marquette University's Diederich College of Communication piloted the safety modules across their curriculum.
+Since then, the safety modules have been available to journalism and communications programs, free of charge.
+Instructors at over 25 colleges and universities across the US have incorporated the safety modules into their journalism courses.
 In addition, the Samir Kassir Foundation provided grant funding to enable an Arabic translation of the safety modules.
 Both the English and Arabic versions were implemented into 4 Lebanese universities in the Fall 2023.

-The safety modules help educators create a culture that promotes safety.
+The safety modules help educators create a culture of safety.
 Each module has clear objectives and resources that can be implemented into existing courses.
-Depending on instructor needs and course content, the resources can be incorporated into part of a class period, a full class period, or multiple class periods.
+Depending on the instructor's needs and course content, the resources can be incorporated into part of a class period, a full class period, or multiple class periods.
 Some instructors incorporate resources from one module into their course; others have incorporated materials from multiple modules.
 Summaries and discussion questions are provided for each linked resource.
-When implementing the safety module materials, instructors often include one or more of the readings in their syllabus.
-The modules do not have to be introduced in a linear pattern; rather, instructors should incorporate modules into their existing courses based on how well the materials fit with the content of their course.
+When implementing the safety module materials, instructors often include one or more of resources in their syllabus.
+The modules need not be introduced in a linear pattern; rather, instructors should incorporate modules into their existing courses based on how well the materials fit with the content of their course.